How much energy do you use to heat your home, and what’s the cost?

 How to convert your energy use into kWh

 Depending where you live, and the type of fuel you use, you might be calculating your energy use in one of many different units.
-Just like with measuring water in litres or pints, there are lots of different ways to measure energy!
-But converting into kWh is pretty simple.
+Just like with measuring water in litres or pints, there are lots of different ways to measure energy.

 As we explained above, it’s helpful to convert your energy use into kWh.
-Simply find the unit your energy use is measured in – whether that’s therms or gigajoules – and multiply it by the number beside it:
+Find the unit your energy use is measured in – whether that’s therms or gigajoules – and multiply it by these numbers:

 - For therms – multiply by 29.3